Deeply supervised salient object detection with short connections: Deep Supervision with Short Connections

 \subsection{HED-based saliency detection}

-We shall start out with the standard HED architecture \cite{xie2015holistically} as well as its extended version, a special case of this work, for salient object detection and gradually move on to our proposed architecture.
+To better understand our proposed approach, we start out with the standard HED architecture \cite{xie2017holistically} as well as its extended version, a special case of this work, for salient object detection and gradually move on to our proposed architecture.